noamyairTC/MSWNNM/ReadME.md

  ```

 # Some Visual Comparison Examples (from the paper)
 Our algorithm handles arbitrary degradations within a single simple framework.
-It relies on a novel regularization term which encourages similar patches within and [across scales](https://youtu.be/YKULDPyrKZs) of the image to lie on low-dimensional subspaces.
+It relies on a novel regularization term which encourages similar patches within and [across](https://youtu.be/YKULDPyrKZs) scales of the image to lie on low-dimensional subspaces.
 This leads to state-of-the-art results in tasks like inpainting and deblurring.<br />

 - **Example 1: Inpainting with 75\% missing pixels on Images from the [NCSR Set](http://www4.comp.polyu.edu.hk/~cslzhang/NCSR.htm)**<br />
-Our algorithm produces a naturally looking reconstruction with sharp edges and no distracting artifacts.
+Note, in the following examples, how our algorithm produces a naturally looking reconstruction with sharp edges and no distracting artifacts.
 This is also supported by the high PSNR values it attains w.r.t. competing approaches.<br />

 **Image Butterfly**<br />
 <p align="center">